konapun/timeline-widget/README.md

 # Timeline.js
-Display evolutionary history from the beginning of earth time
+Display evolutionary history from the beginning of earth time on an HTML5 canvas

 ![example](images/rendered-timeline.png "example")